SERIES – A BIRD’S EYE VIEW OF THE 5 BOOKS OF THE TORAH

 That, also, is my response to learning Hebrew and exploring the Hebraic heritage.
 Why?
 In each case every effort you invest is rewarded many times over.

 My hope, too, is that we approach the study of God’s Word with love, as a form of worship of Him.
-How we approach the Word causes it to become a Torah of love.
+With this approach the Word becomes a Torah (teaching) of love.

 When we read it with an expectancy, with an ear to hear, we begin to identify God’s voice speaking to us as a loving Father who longs to make His love and will known.

 This year, may you invest some of your time in reading and exploring the layers of meaning in every weekly Torah portion.
-No matter how many annual cycles you accomplish, they only become richer and deeper.
+No matter how many annual cycles you accomplish, you find that with each cycle the Torah becomes richer and deeper.

 ~ Keren Hannah

 Let’s begin this exciting journey!